 Occasionally, juries want to rehear testimony.
-Understand that in a short trial, generally, your collective recollection should be sufficient for you to be able to deliberate effectively.
+Understand that, generally, your collective recollection should be sufficient for you to be able to deliberate effectively.
 However, if you feel that you need to rehear testimony, I will consider your request.
 However keep in mind that this is a time-consuming and difficult process, so if you think you need this, consider your request carefully and be as specific as possible.